Madukalux/ComputerMart/README.md

-ComputerMart

-Complete eCommerce Platform for Computers & Accessories

-Category: Web Application / eCommerce
-Author: Maduka Laksahan
-Tech Stack: HTML, CSS, PHP, MySQL, JavaScript
-License: MIT (or your chosen license)
-Version: 1.0
-Status: Production-ready
-Source: (Add your GitHub link or local repo if any)

-Description
-ComputerMart is a fully functional eCommerce web application developed using PHP and MySQL for the backend, with a clean and responsive HTML/CSS frontend.
-It is designed to manage and sell computer-related products such as desktops, laptops, accessories, and more.

-Main Features:
-Customer-facing product catalog with categories

-Shopping cart and checkout system

-Secure admin panel with dashboard

-CRUD operations for products, categories, orders, users

-Integrated payment gateway for live transactions

-User registration and login with session management

-Order history and invoice generation

-Search and filtering functionality

-Responsive design for desktop and mobile

-Input validation and secure SQL operations

-Requirements:
-Web server (e.g., Apache, Nginx) with PHP 7.x+

-MySQL or MariaDB

-phpMyAdmin (optional for database management)

-Installation Instructions:
-Upload files to your server's public_html or www directory.

-Import the computermart.sql file into your MySQL database.

-Update the database connection details in the config.php file.

-Access the site via browser and start using it.
+# ComputerMart

+**Complete eCommerce Platform for Computers & Accessories**

+---

+## 📦 Category
+- Web Application / eCommerce

+## 👤 Author
+- Maduka Laksahan

+## 🛠 Tech Stack
+- HTML
+- CSS
+- PHP
+- MySQL
+- JavaScript

+## 📄 License
+- MIT (or your chosen license)

+## 🕒 Version
+- 1.0

+## 🚦 Status
+- Production-ready

+## 🔗 Source
+- (Add your GitHub link or local repo if any)

+---

+## 📝 Description

+**ComputerMart** is a fully functional eCommerce web application developed using PHP and MySQL for the backend, with a clean and responsive HTML/CSS frontend.
+It is designed to manage and sell computer-related products and accessories efficiently.

+---

+## ✨ Main Features

+- Customer-facing product catalog with categories
+- Shopping cart and checkout system
+- Secure admin panel with dashboard
+- CRUD operations for products, categories, orders, users
+- Integrated payment gateway for live transactions
+- User registration and login with session management
+- Order history and invoice generation
+- Search and filtering functionality
+- Responsive design for desktop and mobile
+- Input validation and secure SQL operations

+---

+## ⚙️ Requirements

+- Web server (e.g., Apache, Nginx) with **PHP 7.x+**
+- **MySQL** or **MariaDB**
+- **phpMyAdmin** (optional for database management)

+---

+## 🚀 Installation Instructions

+1. **Upload** files to your server’s `public_html` or `www` directory.
+2. **Import** the `computermart.sql` file into your MySQL database.
+3. **Update** the database connection details in the `config.php` file.
+4. **Access** the site via browser and start using it.

+---